88gg88/bpc-shacl-dashboard/README.md

 ## Overview

 The SHACL Dashboard provides an interactive web interface for exploring and analyzing SHACL validation results.
 It connects to a Virtuoso RDF database containing SHACL shapes and validation reports, offering detailed statistics, visualizations, and insights into constraint violations.
+Analysis views dedicated for classes and property paths were designed and implemented.

 ## Key Features